shgiebner21/parker-and-parks/openitems.md

 #### Children page - 'Enter another Child' button is not yet working.
 Think CSS related.

 #### Child page
-  - Siblings need to be wired up to go to their page.
-    - kind of works but doesn't refresh without clicking on url and hitting enter.

 #### Parks
-  - Need a return to Childs page button.
-This also needs to refresh.
   - Need stories and images for both parks.

 #### Activity-detail page
   - Cancel button is appending selected activity...!
-  - Completed activity is not showing up on Child's page

 #### Nice to Have